 If you're successful, you should see something like this:

 The design may vary, and you may see a list of pages on your website instead of a list of sub-sitemaps.

-If your sitemap isn't found, enable a sitemap with popular website platforms and CMS systems:
+If you don't see your sitemap, enable a sitemap with popular website platforms and CMS systems:

 - SquareSpace (enabled by default)

 - Enable Sitemaps in SquareSpace (note that sitemaps are not available during trial)

 Note: You should only allow one plugin to manage your sitemap at a time.
 If you ask multiple plugins to create sitemaps, you might experience plugin conflicts.

 If your sitemap was previously missing and you've now enabled it, you can now rescan your website under Scan.

 Sitemap cannot be scanned